 Throughout our many tests, a clear winner became obvious.
 Merino wool and more specifically the Smartwool NTS Mid 250

 , had significant advantages over competitors, making it a favorite and our Editors' Choice.
 Combining a stylish construction with craftsmanship that added comfort, it was a piece we could quickly forget we were wearing (in a good way).
 The slim-fit waist helped it stay in place during activity, and the wool's gentle stretch added to our ability to move unencumbered.
 In cold temps, the NTS was our first layer, and it worked well on its own in warmer conditions.
 While some contenders were better suited for a particular use, if we could only have one base layer, the NTS Mid 250 would be it.

 Read full review: Smartwool NTS Mid 250

 Average drying speed

 Looking at some of the prices in the base layer marketplace, you might be wondering if it's possible to purchase an effective base layer that doesn't break the bank.
 The answer lies in The North Face Warm

 .
-From the moment we slipped into this smooth operator, we were impressed by its great comfort.
-It doesn't itch at all, but rather caresses your torso.
-It's quite capable when layering over and under this model, and breathes sufficiently, too.
-We were also psyched on this product's durability, with bomber seams and solid synthetic fabric.
-It didn't regulate temperature as well as some of the merino wool and blended fabric products, but we still found it suitable to a range of activities and temperatures.
+From the moment we slipped into this smooth operator, we were impressed by its comfort.
+It doesn't itch but rather caresses your torso.
+It's capable when layering over and under this model, and it breathes sufficiently, too.
+We were psyched on this product's durability, with bomber seams and solid synthetic fabric.
+It didn't regulate temperature as well as some of the merino wool and blended fabric products, but we found it suitable to a range of activities and temperatures.
 For exceptional value in a base layer that is built to last several seasons, we recommend our Best Buy award winner, the Warm from The North Face.